 Axl Rose stories are the stuff of rock and roll legend.
 The lead singer of Guns N' Roses has led such a colorful life even his roadies got in on the action, as evidenced by Axl Rose roadie stories circling the globe.
-Whether he's starting random fights, walking off stage in the middle of concerts, murdering winged creatures with shotguns, or showing up hours late for commitments, all the crazy Axl Rose stories you're heard are true, and completely insane.
+Whether he's starting random fights, walking off stage in the middle of concerts, felling winged creatures with shotguns, or showing up hours late for commitments, all the crazy Axl Rose stories you've heard are true, and completely insane.

 Frontman Axl Rose, who was born William Bruce Rose on February 6, 1962 in Lafayette, Indiana, announced himself as a volatile presence as soon as GnR's worldwide dominance began; a new bizarre Axl Rose scandal seemed to emerge every week.
 The volatility of the band as a whole, and its individual members, added to the excitement of their music and shows.
 The self-destructive energy Axl channeled into his music led him to the top, and kept him from staying there.

 The Axl Rose weird stories on this list demonstrate his unpredictable mood swings; several tales of Axl Rose fights pit him against other celebrities.
-Even true fans may be surprised at these crazy stories about one very crazy rock star.
+Even true fans may be surprised at these crazy stories about one very wild rock star.

 He Was Late To A Concert Because Of The Teenage Mutant Ninja Turtles

 Among the many things Axl Rose is known for is tardiness.
 He likes showing up late, sometimes hours so.
-A DJ from Tampa, Florida witnessed this punctuality problem firsthand in 1991, while working as an assistant to a venue owner.
+A DJ from Tampa, Florida, witnessed this punctuality problem firsthand in 1991, while working as an assistant to a venue owner.
 As the witness tells it:

-"When the owner asked why Axl was being late for the thousandth time, he said: ‘Axl’s management said he was watching Teenage Mutant Ninja Turtles II: The Secret of the Ooze, and that Axl’s attention was 100% on the movie and couldn't be bothered.'”
+When the owner asked why Axl was being late for the thousandth time, he said: "Axl’s management said he was watching Teenage Mutant Ninja Turtles II: The Secret of the Ooze, and that Axl’s attention was 100% on the movie and couldn't be bothered."